 Understanding Bill C-18: Canada's Online News Act explained

-Canada`s Bill C-18 has passed into law, requiring compensation deals to be struck between tech companies and news organizations if they want to host links to Canadian news content – a framework that Google and Meta have rejected, both stating they will instead be blocking Canadian news content.
+Canada's Bill C-18 has passed into law, requiring compensation deals to be struck between tech companies and news organizations if they want to host links to Canadian news content.
+This is a framework that Google and Meta have rejected, both stating they will instead be blocking Canadian news content.

 But what does this bill, and the responses from the tech giants, actually mean for Canadians?